2015 College Football Playoff National Championship: Aftermath

 Following the game, fans took to the streets of Columbus, Ohio, to celebrate.
 Fans tore down a temporary goalpost at Ohio Stadium.
 89 fires were reported, and members of the Columbus Police Department used tear gas to disperse crowds.
 Just over a year later, Elliott, who had entered the draft early following his junior season, was brought back to AT&T Stadium when the Dallas Cowboys selected him with the 4th overall pick.

 This was the Buckeyes first national championship since 2002 and their 8th in school history.
-Ohio State lost the turnover battle in this game 4–1, the 4 turnovers being the most ever by a winning team in national championship history, but outgained Oregon in total yards 538–465.
+Ohio State lost the turnover battle in this game 4–1, the 4 turnovers being the most ever by a winning team in the national title game, but outgained Oregon in total yards 538–465.
 The Buckeyes entered 2015 looking to repeat as national champions with the return of Cardale Jones and several other players.
-However, Jones struggled mightily and was eventually benched for backup JT Barrett.
-The Buckeyes lost at home to Michigan State in week 13 17–14, ending their chance at another national championship.
+However, Jones underperformed and was eventually demoted to be the backup quarterback to JT Barrett.
+The Buckeyes lost at home to Michigan State in week 13 17–14, ending their chance at a repeat.
 They were invited to the Fiesta Bowl against Notre Dame, which they won 44–28.
 The Buckeyes then returned to the playoff in 2016, despite not winning their conference, but lost in the Fiesta Bowl to eventual national champion Clemson 31–0.
 Head coach Urban Meyer completed two more successful seasons as the head of the Buckeye program, winning the Big Ten conference title in both the 2017 and 2018 seasons.
 Coincidentally, the Buckeyes would defeat the Pac-12 champion – the USC Trojans and Washington Huskies, respectively – following each season.
 Meyer retired following the 2018 season and was replaced by offensive coordinator Ryan Day.
 Coach Day would lead the Buckeyes back to the playoff in 2019, losing in the semifinal to Clemson, and in 2020, where they would lose to Alabama in the national championship.